nextcloud/desktop/doc/navigating.rst

 If the file is waiting to be synced, or is currently syncing, the overlay icon displays a blue cycling icon.

-When the client is offline, the icons remain in the state of the last successful sync, as long as they are not touched locally.
-Once a file is edited locally, the icon will change to the 'waiting to sync' icon.
+When the client is offline, no icons are shown to reflect that the folder is currently out of sync and no changes are synced to the server.

 The overlay icon of a synced directory indicates the status of the files in the directory.
 If there are any sync errors, the directory is marked with a warning icon.

-If the files inside the directory include ignored files that are marked with warning icons, the parent directory remains in green mode.
+If a directory includes ignored files that are marked with warning icons that does not change the status of the parent directories.

-Normally-synced directories will not show an error sign, with the exception of that root sync directory.
-That will turn red if there is a serious error anywhere inside the root directory.

 Sharing From Your Desktop
 -------------------------